Benson-Genomics-Lab/VNTRseek/INSTALL.md

-#Important Notes
+# Important Notes

 - Up-to-date installation documentation can be found on the project's [GitHub wiki](https://github.com/yzhernand/VNTRseek/wiki)
 - Only CentOS 6 and Ubuntu 12.10 and up have been tested.
 - Only a Linux 64-bit version of our software is available at this time.
 - Currently, the default install path is valid only on UNIX-like platforms.

-#Requirements

-##Hardware
+# Requirements

+Latest versions preferred.

+- samtools
+- bedtools

+## Hardware

 You will need a fast computer with plenty of RAM and disk space.
 This pipeline is very CPU and IO intensive, and will require plenty of system memory and space for output.

-##Software
+## Software

 ### Build requirements
 Installation requires cmake (http://www.cmake.org/), minimum version 3.0